Historiography of World War II: Battle of France, 1940

 The German victory over French and British forces in the Battle of France (10 May – 22 June 1940) was one of the most unexpected and astonishing events of the 20th century and has generated a large popular and scholarly literature.

 Observers in 1940 found the events unexpected and earth-shaking.
 Historian Martin Alexander notes that Belgium and the Netherlands fell to the German army in a matter of days and the British were soon driven back to their home islands:

 But it was France's downfall that stunned the watching world.
 The shock was all the greater because the trauma was not limited to a catastrophic and deeply embarrassing defeat of her military forces - it also involved the unleashing of a conservative political revolution that, on 10 July 1940, interred the Third Republic and replaced it with the authoritarian, collaborationist Etat Français of Vichy.
 All this was so deeply disorienting because France had been regarded as a great power....The collapse of France, however, was a different case (a 'strange defeat' as it was dubbed in the haunting phrase of the Sorbonne's great medieval historian and Resistance martyr, Marc Bloch).

 One of the most influential books on the war was written in summer 1940 by French historian Marc Bloch: L'Étrange Défaite ("Strange Defeat").
 He raised most of the issues historians have debated since.
 He blamed France's leadership:

 What drove our armies to disaster was the cumulative effect of a great number of different mistakes.
 One glaring characteristic is, however, common to all of them.
 Our leaders...were incapable of thinking in terms of a new war.

 Guilt was widespread.
 Carole Fink argues that Bloch:

 blamed the ruling class, the military and the politicians, the press and the teachers, for a flawed national policy and a weak defense against the Nazi menace, for betraying the real France and abandoning its children.
 Germany had won because its leaders had better understood the methods and psychology of modern combat.

 Resistance

 The heroism of the French Resistance has always been a favoured topic in France and Britain, with new books in English appearing regularly.

 Vichy France

 After 1945 the French ignored or downplayed the role of Marshal Petain's puppet government in Vichy France.
 Since the late 20th century it has become a major research topic.

 Collaboration

 Collaboration with the Germans was long denied by the French, but since the late 20th century has generated a large literature.

 Civilian conditions

-The roles of civilians, forced labourers and POW's has a large literature.
+The roles of civilians, forced labourers and POWs has a large literature.

 There are numerous studies of women.